TL;DR

 Best for: Enterprise programs needing access to a global technologist network across multiple regions.

 Andela operates a global talent network with AI-driven matching across multiple engagement models.
 The company's positioning emphasizes scale, with engineers available across Africa, LatAm, and other regions.
 For teams that need coverage beyond LatAm, Andela's multi-region network may be relevant.
+A full comparison of Andela, Turing, BairesDev, and Howdy breaks down how each vendor differs on vetting, retention, and pricing.

-- Large global network spans multiple regions beyond LatAm.
+- Large global network spans multiple regions beyond LatAm

-- Multiple engagement models provide flexibility for different team structures.
+- Multiple engagement models provide flexibility for different team structures

-- Vetting specifics not publicly documented; request assessment methodology details.
+- Vetting specifics not publicly documented; request assessment methodology details

 Pricing: Contact sales for pricing.